Updated December 2014:

 6. If you have pre-natal care receipts, bring them to the hospital/clinic and attach them to the claim forms.
 Pre-natal care benefit is 1,500 pesos, if your ORs sum up to 1,500 pesos or more.

-Q. Are there other reasons why I can’t avail of Philhealth’s Normal Maternity Care Package (NCP) of benefits?
+Q. Are there other reasons why I can’t avail of Philhealth’s maternity benefits?

 You CAN NOT avail of complicated maternity care in non-hospital facilities such as lying-in and maternity clinics.
-Avail of these maternity services in hospitals.
+Avail of complicated maternity services in hospitals.

 Here are exclusions (both hospital and non-hospital facilities):